Felipe-Perez-Ferraro/Decode_Morse_Code/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Morse-code-decoder] <a name="about-project"></a>
+# 📖 Morse-code-decoder <a name="about-project"></a>

-> In this project.
-You are able to write any Morse Code message and get a decoded English message.
+In this project, you have the capability to input any Morse Code message and receive a decoded English message in return.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>